Ravs108/docker/git-commands.md

 `git checkout -b <new-branch>` - create a new local branch `git push -u origin <new-branch>` - publish a new branch `git pull` - pull changes from remote
+`git branch` - shows or displays the all  locol branches